pantheon-systems/documentation/source/content/guides/decoupled-sites/04-site.md

 * You will use Next.js or Gatsby as the frontend framework.

-* (Optional) You are using Drupal 9 or higher, or WordPress for the CMS.
+* (Optional) You are using drupal:latest or higher, or WordPress for the CMS.

 * (Optional) If using a preconfigured starter kit template, you will use one of the following combinations: